 Female screaming hairy armadillos give birth to one litter of offspring each year, typically consisting of two young.
 There is often one male and one female in each litter.
 Young weigh just over 5 ounces (155 grams) at birth.
 Their eyes will remain shut until 16 to 30 days passes, and they wean from their mother until around 2 months of age.
 Screaming hairy armadillos reach sexual maturity is at 9 months.

 Screaming hairy armadillos alter their periods of activity seasonally; in warmer months, they are primarily nocturnal creatures.
 However, this behavior shifts to diurnal activity in winter months when desert heat becomes less of a threat.

 This species can live up to 16 years in human care.

 Primary threats to screaming hairy armadillos include population fragmentation and isolation due to mining activity, hunting dogs, vehicles and being viewed as an agricultural pest.
 Screaming hairy armadillos are hunted both for their meat, which is high in protein, and their carapace, which is used by native Bolivians to create a stringed musical instrument called a charango.

-Currently, screaming hairy armadillos live in a series of protected areas in their native range, including the 8.4 million acre Kaa-lya National Park in Bolivia.
+Currently, screaming hairy armadillos live in a series of protected areas within their native range, including the 8.4 million acre Kaa-lya National Park in Bolivia.